Are you an international student looking to launch a business in the UK after you graduate?

 - Students who have previously applied and not been successful

-Before you start your application and so you can familiarise yourself with the first stage of the process, we advise that you check an example of a good application here [PDF].
-Also, please ensure that you read the detailed Terms & Conditions here [PDF].
+Before you start your application and so you can familiarise yourself with the first stage of the process, we advise that you check an example of a good application here.
+Also, please ensure that you read the detailed Terms & Conditions here.

 Additionally, we would strongly recommend that you get in contact with a member of our team to talk through your business idea to see if we can help you develop it.
-You can book a start-up surgery here or simply email us on CityVentures@city.ac.uk.
+You can book a start-up surgery with a member of the team here or simply email us on CityVentures@city.ac.uk.

 Written application stage